cozy/cozy-stack/docs/apps.md

-**TODO** later, it will be possible to associate an intent / [activity](https://developer.mozilla.org/en-US/docs/Archive/Firefox_OS/Firefox_OS_apps/Building_apps_for_Firefox_OS/Manifest#activities) with a context.
+**TODO** later, it will be possible to associate an intent / [activity](https://developer.mozilla.org/en-US/docs/Archive/Firefox_OS/Firefox_OS_apps/Building_apps_for_Firefox_OS/Manifest#activities) to a route.
 Probably something like:

 ```json
 {